Frequently Asked Questions

 How do I pick songs for my event?

+The process for choosing music is simple!
 Once your event is booked, we invite you to select music from our Music page, which features song lists sorted by ensemble.
+Beware, our 'Master Song List' is very long!
+But rest assure, it should have all the selections you could dream of, and then some!

-Once you've made your song selections, simply email your list to ChicagoStreetStrings@gmail.com.
+Once you've made your song selections, simply email your choices to info@chicagostreetstrings.com.

 Or, download the song selection checklist, which will assist in organizing your song choices for your event.

-We need your song selections at least 1 month prior to the event date.
+We require your song selections at least 1 month prior to the event date.

 If you would like a song or genre that you did not find on our song list, we can typically include 1 song at no additional charge,